 Surrounded by majestic maple trees, this is one of the most popular locations to say "I Do!" in the Greater Toronto Area and can accommodate up to 200 guests in a theatre setting.

-If you plan on having a wedding ceremony here, you will walk down the aisle on a downward pathway into an oasis of green tranquility enhanced only by your preferred wedding songs.
+If you plan on having a wedding ceremony here, you will walk down the aisle on a downward pathway into an oasis of green tranquillity enhanced only by your preferred wedding songs.

 The Forest Path is an outdoor location located in a more private area and can accommodate up to 150 seated guests.
 In case the weather does not collaborate, please note that the pathways are not paved and can get muddy if it rains.